fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 : can be almost the same as the GitHub repo description

 keywords
-: make it easy to find your package on [npm site][1]
+: make it easy to find your package on [npm site][npm]

 author
 : use your npm nick

-See [npm's package.json specifics][5] to know about what's required in your *package.json* file, and the meaning of every attribute.
+See [npm's package.json specifics](https://docs.npmjs.com/files/package.json) to know about what's required in your *package.json* file, and the meaning of every attribute.

 ### Do you want to be public?